 Hong Kong Coronavirus Measures

-- Masks are required in all public spaces, both outdoors and indoors as well as public transport
+- Masks are required in all public spaces, both outdoors and indoors as well as public transport.
+Masks are no longer required in country parks and for people exercising outdoors.

-- Public gatherings should be limited to two people (from 4)
+- Public gatherings should be limited to 4 people (from 2).

 Here's the latest Coronavirus measures by the Hong Kong Government www.coronavirus.gov.hk/